lblod/frontend-embeddable-notule-editor/README.md

 At this time it will only work well together with [article-structure plugin](#article-structure) in `regulatoryStatement` mode by using the default config.

 :warning: For use in different situations, open an issue on this repo with the usecase, so we can help.
-The [prosemirror schema](https://prosemirror.net/docs/guide/#schema) that is used in the config is public-facing yet, so changing this is not trivial.
+The [Prosemirror schema](https://prosemirror.net/docs/guide/#schema) that is used in the config is public-facing yet, so changing this is not trivial.
 ***
 :heavy_plus_sign: Enable by adding `"table-of-contents"` to `arrayOfPluginNames` array.
 ```javascript